pablodecm/phd_thesis/src/102_chapter_2.md

 ![Depiction of the placement of LHC tunnel and the main experiments places at its collision points (ATLAS, ALICE, CMS and LHCb) relative to Geneva and the French-Swiss border.
-The image adapted from [@Servicegraphique:1708849].
+The image has been adapted from [@Servicegraphique:1708849].
 ](gfx/102_chapter_2/LHC_overall.pdf){
 #fig:LHC_overall width=70%}